Recognizing DSM-5 Schizophrenia: Criteria And Updates

 Current standards for diagnosing schizophrenia typically involve identifying positive or psychotic symptoms, such as hallucinations, delusions, and incoherent speech or thought patterns.
 They also consider negative symptoms, such as diminished motivation and emotion.
 Schizophrenia is usually treated with a combination of therapy and doctor-prescribed medication.

 The Diagnostic and Statistical Manual of Mental Disorders is a handbook produced by the American Psychiatric Association (APA) to describe different types of mental illnesses.
-It’s used by most U.S. mental health professionals as a reference when making clinical diagnoses.
-Many also use it for purposes like training new practitioners and educating clients about their mental health.
+The DSM is used by most U.S. mental health professionals as a reference when making clinical diagnoses.
+Many also use the manual for purposes like training new practitioners and educating clients about their mental health.

 Several editions and revisions of this text have been produced since the original manual was released in 1952.
 It’s common practice to abbreviate the title as “DSM,” followed by the edition number.
 The latest version is the 2022 text revision of the fifth edition, or the DSM-5-TR.
 Many people shorten this to “DSM-5” in everyday use.